 - Strange Odor Coming From the Purifier’s Outlet

 If the purifier is not turning on after pressing the power button, check the power cord.
-Is the cord plugged in?
-If not, plug in the cord.
+Is the cable plugged in?
+If not, plugged it into the proper power outlet.
 Another possible cause could be a damaged outlet.

 Try plugging in the power cord in another outlet.
 Still not working?
 The other possible cause is the incorrect power rating.
 Power rating is the total electrical power needed for the regular operation of the purifier.
 To ensure the proper operation of the purifier, make sure the outlet has the correct rating.